 The Dundas Gold Project area is located in Western Australia within the south-west trending Albany Fraser Orogen.

 The project site aligns with the south-eastern extension of the Wiluna-Kalgoorlie-Norseman Greenstone belt where the Albany Fraser Orogen south-westerly trend is displaced south-eastwards by about 50km.
 The overprint of a south-easterly structure appears to mimic elements of the Tropicana geology creating opportunities for dilation generally favourable for gold mineralisation.The project was acquired in 2010 and exploration work to date has focused on calcrete (surface) sampling followed by shallow bedrock drilling looking for sufficient mineralisation to target deeper reverse circulation drilling.

-In February 2016, Thor agreed to a staged sale of the Spring Hill project for A$3.5 million plus a royalty on future gold production.
-The second and final tranche of the sale, in February 2017 resulted in Thor relinquishing its remaining 40% interest for consideration of A$1.5 million.
+In February 2017, Thor completed the staged sale of the Spring Hill project for A$3.5 million plus a royalty on future gold production.
 The terms of the royalty agreement provide that for every ounce of gold produced, Thor will receive:.
 A$15.00/ounce - if the gold price is above A$1,500/ounce

 .
 A$6.00/ounce - if the gold price is below A$1,500/ounce

 Michael Robert Billing (Executive Chairman)

 Gervaise Robert John Heddle (Non-Executive Director)

 55 Gower Street